mikrono/tModLoaderWiki_kr_ko/Useful-Vanilla-Fields.md

 * lifeRegen; int

 Increases the player's life regen.
+The number is applied over 2 seconds.

 * lifeRegenTime; int